r4sas/yggdrasil-monitor/README.md

 vserv.py - collects dht views from volunteer nodes.
 niflheim-api.py - presents the data via an API and Web UI

+For installation instructions, you will find them in the README.md in the api folder and the vserv folder.

 ### send-view.py

 Very simple to use just add in crontab and run once an hour.